 Other winners are Hola Hello kem chho

-You can see that we have appended the array elements and convert them into a string using the join() method.
+We have appended the array elements and converted them into a string using the join() method.